-Now, the issue is that should we study fluid mechanics just because there are so many applications in the industry, in the nature and so on.
-But sometimes we may study fluid mechanics just because we are fascinated with beautiful flow patterns.
-So, you can see these examples, these flow patterns which are being demonstrated here.
-These flow patterns are so interesting and so fascinating that if one is interested to study the structures of these flow patterns, demonstrate these flow patterns to experiments it is like fluid mechanics gives us a structured way of understanding this pattern.
+Now, the issue is that should we study fluid mechanics just because there are so many applications in the industry, in the nature and so on, but sometimes we may study fluid mechanics just because we are fascinated with beautiful flow patterns.
+So, you can see these examples these flow patterns which are being demonstrated here.
+This flow patterns are so interesting and so fascinating that if one is interested to study the structures of this flow patterns.
+And demonstrate these flow patterns through experiments, it is like fluid mechanics gives us a structured way of understanding these patterns.

-To summarize this discussion that we had had so far, we can conclude that fluid mechanics is everywhere.
+So, to summarise this, the discussion that we had had so far, we can conclude that fluid mechanics is everywhere.
 Fluid mechanics is not just in inanimate objects or in animals, but fluid mechanics is everywhere in the world.
 So, there is a lot of motivation in studying and understanding fluid mechanics.

-Now, when we say fluid mechanics is everywhere, and we have given certain examples.
-The examples that we have given so far are somewhat traditional.
-Now we can give some more examples where fluid mechanics in a different way is relevant for modern day applications.
-Like, the first example that I want to give you is cooling of microchips through fluid flow and phase change.
+Now, when we say fluid mechanics is everywhere and we have given certain examples, the examples that we have given so far are somewhat traditional.
+Now, we can give some more examples, where fluid mechanics in a different way is relevant for modern day applications.
+Like the first example, that I want to give you is cooling of micro-chips through fluid flow and phase change.

-The motivation of this is as follows: as we have come to the modern era what we find is that the sizes of the electronic devices are getting smaller and smaller.
-Despite the fact that sizes of the electronic devices are getting smaller and smaller the power dissipation is not getting progressively reduced.
-So what it means is that the power then dissipation per unit volume is getting significantly increased, because of reduction in volume and that makes the devices overheated.
-So, you may not be surprised to know that many of the electronic devices actually fail not because of the failure in electronic design, but failure in thermal design.
-That is those materials cannot withstand that high temperature.
+The motivation of this is as follows, as we have come to the modern era what we find is that the sizes of the electronic devices are getting smaller and smaller, despite the fact that sizes of the electronic devices are getting smaller and smaller, the power dissipation is not getting progressively reduced.
+So, what it means is that the power then dissipation per unit volume is getting significantly increase because of reduction in volume and that makes the devices overheated.

-So, how can we address this?
-Of course, you may say that we can employ a fan.
-But yes, we have to understand that if we have a small miniaturized device, your entire parts purpose of miniaturization will be lost if you have a very small device and to cool that small device you require a large fan.
+So, you may not be surprised to know that many of the electronic devices actually fail not because of the failure in electronic design, but failure in thermal design that is those materials cannot withstand that high temperature.
+So, how can we address this of course, you may say that we can employ a fan, but yes, we have to understand that if we have a small miniaturise device, your entire purpose of miniaturisation will be lost if you have a very small device and to cool that small device you require a large fan.
 So, you require a compatible cooling arrangement.

-So what you can do, you can for example employ various strategies.
+So, what you can do?
+You can for example, employ various strategies.
 One particular strategy is you can employ change of phase.
-So, you can have a liquid which takes heat from hot spots of the electronic device and can change its phase.
-The liquid can flow through our micro channel which is a very small channel, a channel of the order of micro meter dimensions, and then when this liquid gets evaporated the evaporated fluid moves to a different place in the channel and can get condensed.
+So, you can have a liquid which takes heat from hotspots of the electronic device and can change its phase.
+The liquid can flow through a micro channel which is a very small channel, a channel of the order of micrometer dimensions.

-So, there can be an evaporation condensation simultaneously going on to complete the loop and this mechanism is used even industrial applications this is known as heat pipe.
-And in a miniaturized environment this is known as micro heat pipe.
-So, there is a lot of interesting fluid mechanics that goes behind.
-We do not have scope for discussing that at this moment, but it is just to let you know that these kinds of interesting applications do exist.
+And then the when this liquid gets evaporated the evaporated fluid moves to a different place in the channel and can get condensed.
+So, there can be an evaporation condensation simultaneously going on to complete the loop, and this mechanism is used in even industrial applications this is known as heat pipe, and in a miniaturised environment this is known as micro heat pipe.
+So, there is a lot of interesting fluid mechanics that goes behind, we do not have scope for discussing that at this moment, but it is just to let you know that these kinds of interesting applications to exist.